 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&tid=2616989486825&pd[em]=&noscript=1" /> Skip to Content

-These exercises on the Pilates trap table comprise a full-body workout and help to give you a healthier, better-looking physique.
+Want defined muscles?
+These exercises on the Pilates trap table will help create well-shaped, defined muscles in your body.
+The moves presented below comprise a full-body workout and help to give you a healthier, better-looking physique.
+A video is also included, which should prove helpful.

-I like the trap table so much that I got one for my home gym, but most people use the trap table at a commercial Pilates studio – often with a trainer present.
+I prefer the trap table so much that I got one for my home gym.
+Many people, however, use the trap table at a commercial Pilates studio – sometimes with a trainer present.

 • improved flexibility